 2. Students can go home for the rest of the day.
 The grade of zero will be given for all missed work.

 DRESS CODE IS REQUIRED IN ALL ACADEMIC BUILDINGS MONDAY THROUGH FRIDAY.
 Students should remain in dress code throughout the school day (8:00am-3:00pm).
 There will be Dress Down Days occasionally.
 Please see the Dress Down Day guidelines for more information.

 General Appearance for All Students

 1. Hair should be neat and clean.
 Hair shall be neatly cut above the collar, above the eyebrows and around the ears.
 Hair must be such a length that it is not able to cover the eyes or ears.
-Nothing shaved into the hair or eyebrows will be acceptable; students who choose to disregard this rule will not be allowed to return to school until the hair is grown back in or it is all shaved off.
+Appropriate designs (at the discretion of administration) shaved into the hair or eyebrows will be acceptable.

 2. Facial hair and sideburns must be neatly trimmed.

 3. Only natural hair colors will be allowed.

 5. Tattoos and body piercing must not be visible.